What is Umami Taste? Discovering the Fifth Flavour in Japanese Cuisine

 Umami Taste in Other Cuisines

-Umami might have been officially discovered by Professor Ikeda, but the use of umami-flavoured ingredients stretches back thousands of years ago.
-In Rome and Greece, it was very common to use fermented fish to add a savoury or salty kick to meals.
+Umami might have been officially discovered by Professor Ikeda, but the use of umami ingredients stretches back thousands of years ago.
+In Rome and Greece, it was very common to use fermented fish to add a savoury taste or salty kick to meals.
 Since then, the idea of using umami-rich ingredients has spread throughout the world, like umami sauces, for example.

 These are used a lot in Asian food, such as Chinese cuisine, which features fermented black bean sauce, oyster sauce and soy sauce, to name a few, which give dishes a lot more flavour.
 In Hong Kong, XO sauce is a very popular choice to inject intense, savoury flavours, while in Korea, kimchi – the nation’s prized fermented vegetable mixture – and sauces with a fermented soybean base like gochujang and doenjang, are added to enliven meals.